noahehall/multicloud/providers/aws/services/mgmtGovernance/cloudwatch.md

 ### pricing

-- the free tier is pretty good
+- the free tier
   - basic monitoring: visibility into aws resources without any extra costs
     - resources automatically send metrics to cloudwatch for free at a rate of 1 data point per metric per 5-minute interval
-- the paid tier: your best bet is to use the aws calculator
-  - depends on the region and is split out by feature
+- the paid tier: your best bet is to use the aws calculator; depends on the region and is split out by feature
   - logs
   - metrics
   - dashboards
   - alarms
   - events
   - contributor insights
   - canaries
   - evidently
   - rum
   - metrics insights
   - cross-account observability
   - internet monitor
+- a good heuristic
+  - CloudWatch alarm with multiple metrics, you are charged for each metric associated with a CloudWatch alarm.
+  - exceed three dashboards with up to 50 metrics.
+  - ingesting and storing logs, as well as the amount of ingested logs scanned for each CloudWatch Insights query.
+  - number of custom events.
+  - monitor more than 10 custom metrics
+    - Metrics collected by the CloudWatch agent are billed as custom metrics.

 ## basics